BY SILVA LAUKKANEN; EDITED BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 Image description: Jerron is depicted balanced on his left leg with his right leg extended behind him.
-He is facing to the right of the frame, his left arm in front of his stomach and his right arm angled ino his side.
-He is wearing gray and white pants and shirt, and red lines of energy swirl around him.
-The quote “There is such diversity in the field…The variety might be what saves it…If we increase the variety of participation, we will all be able to create in a way that feels sustainable.”
+He is facing to the right of the frame, his left arm in front of his stomach and his right arm angled into his side.
+He is wearing gray and white pants and shirt, and red lines of energy swirl around him with the quotes, “There is such diversity in the field…The variety might be what saves it…If we increase the variety of participation, we will all be able to create in a way that feels sustainable.”

 How did you get into dance and what have been some highlights in your dance history?

 Seán Curran, chair of the dance department at NYU, is who brought me into dance.
 I was an educational apprentice at New Victory Theater in the summer of 2011, huffing the pavement trying to be a theater administrator and writer.
 That’s why I came to New York.
 Seán was working at the theater then.
 On my first day, he said, “I don’t need an assistant.
 Why don’t you just participate?”
 He was leading an intensive for public school teachers on how to integrate dance into their curriculum.
 It was the first time I was exposed to dance history and education.
 I guess Seán took a liking to me, because he encouraged me to make a solo that I showed for the final day of the workshop, which was also the last day of my internship.

 All this time, Seán was telling me about a company in the city that created work with people with disabilities, Heidi Latsky Dance.
 One day, he literally handed me a ringing phone and it was Heidi’s manager.
 I ended up in a studio the next week auditioning for Heidi.
 She said, “Show me what you got.”
 It was a lot of improv over a two-hour session.
 At the end, she asked me my school schedule.
 Literally overnight, I became a professional dancer rehearsing with the company three to five times a week.